Virtual Meeting Etiquette: 15 Essential Rules for Professional Video Calls

 8. Speak clearly and look at the camera

-When it’s your turn to talk, speak at a moderate pace and look directly at the camera.
-This mimics eye contact in an in-person setting and helps keep participants connected.
+When it’s your turn to talk, speak at a moderate pace and look directly at the camera to help others catch on to your visual or verbal cues.
+This mimics eye contact in an in-person setting and helps you encourage participants to stay connected.
 Speaking clearly ensures that even those with weaker internet connections or audio setups can follow along.

 9. Follow the agenda and respect time

-Sticking to the planned agenda helps prevent the conversation from drifting into unrelated topics.
+Sticking to the planned agenda helps prevent the conversation from drifting into unrelated topics, no matter if it's quick one-on-ones or comprehensive board meetings.
 Keep your points concise and relevant.
 Respecting the meeting timeline is key to maintaining a professional flow, especially when there are multiple discussion points or speakers.

 10. Involve everyone

-Virtual meetings can sometimes sideline quieter participants.
-Make an effort to involve other attendees by asking for their input or directly inviting them to share their ideas.
+Virtual meetings can sometimes sideline quieter remote participants.
+Make an effort to involve other attendees by asking for their input or directly inviting them to share their ideas and have active participation.
 This is especially important when some team members are physically present in a conference room and others have joined remotely.
 A balanced discussion strengthens collaboration and ensures no one is left out.

 11. Be respectful and avoid interruptions

-Avoid interrupting others, even if you have a great idea you’re excited to share.
+Avoid interrupting other remote attendees, even if you have a great idea you’re excited to share.
 Use built-in meeting features like “raise hand” to signal when you’d like to speak.
-Letting each person finish their point helps maintain clarity and keeps the discussion organized.
+Letting each person finish their point helps maintain clarity, encourages more people to engage actively, and keeps the discussion organized.
+Also make sure to silence phone notifications or other possible sounds to minimize distractions when your mic is on.

 12. Assign roles when necessary

-For larger online meetings, assigning roles such as host, note-taker, and timekeeper can make the session more productive.
+For larger online meetings, assigning roles such as host, note-taker, someone for document sharing, and a timekeeper can make the session more productive.
 Clear roles help keep the meeting on track and ensure that no important points are overlooked.

 13. Summarize key takeaways